 Third, 2,000+ years ago, Jesus died ON PURPOSE so that the Trinity (God the Father, God the Son, and God the Holy Spirit) could rescue you from eternal separation from Him in a very real place called hell.
 Doesn’t matter who you are, what you’ve done, or what has been done to you, God wants you to be His son or daughter forever.
 Why?
 Because God is love.
 Because God loves you.

 When Jesus died on the cross, He pulled all of the future sins of everyone who would ever be born back to Him on the cross.
 (See timeline) This includes the sins of the very last person who will ever be born.
-See how pulling that person’s sins back to the cross includes yours as well.
-Notice that this means that ALL of your sins—including those you are still GOING to commit—were pulled back.
+Do you see how pulling that person’s sins back to the cross includes yours as well?
+Notice, also, that this means that ALL of your sins—including those you are still GOING to commit—were pulled back.
 There isn’t a single sin, past or present in anyone’s life, that didn’t get put on Jesus while hanging on that cross.

 This is good news!
 Because…